Al-Shifa Hospital siege

 The raid on the hospital and Israel's limited findings of military infrastructure led to international criticism, including by UN High Commissioner for Human Rights Volker Türk who called for an independent investigation.
 International law prohibits the targeting of hospitals unless they are being used for a military purpose that is "harmful to the enemy", though the attacking force has to give civilians the chance to evacuate and there are strict rules of proportionality as to how force can be used.
 The use of hospital staff or patients as human shields is also prohibited.
 Jeremy Scahill accused Israel of waging a propaganda war to detract from accusations that its actions at al-Shifa constitute violations of international law.
 Medical staff at al-Shifa have accused Israel of directly causing the deaths of civilians being treated at al-Shifa, including prematurely born babies.
 The head of the World Health Organization said, "hospitals are not battlegrounds," and that Israel's action was "totally unacceptable."
-On 18 March 2024, Israeli forces conducted an overnight raid on Al-Shifa hospital following intel that senior Hamas officials had regrouped and were using the hospital "to command attacks".
+On 18 March 2024, Israeli forces conducted an overnight raid on Al-Shifa hospital following claims that senior Hamas officials had regrouped and were using the hospital "to command attacks".
 After a two-week siege that ended on 1 April 2024, the Al-Shifa hospital was mostly destroyed, and hundreds of dead Palestinians were found in and around the hospital, including in mass graves.